-The Kgatelopele Local Municipality has a total population of 19854.
-The population growth rate has been 6.24% between 2011 and 2022. municipality has 5 286 households, The average household size is 3.8 The majority of people residing in the municipal area are Black Africans, followed by Coloured people.
+The Kgatelopele Local Municipality has a total population of 19 854, 49.56% of the population being male, while 50.42% are female as per census Statistics for 2022.
+The population growth rate has been 4.04 between 2016 and 2022.
+The municipality has 5 286 households, the average household size is 3.8.
+The majority of people residing in the municipal area are Black Africans, followed by Coloured people.
 The two least represented racial groups are Whites and Indian/Asians.